trpc-group/trpc-cpp/docs/en/server_guide.md

 ### The default maximum length for request packets is 10MB

-For the built-in trpc and HTTP protocols in the framework, the maximum length of request packets is limited to 10MB.
-This limitation is at the service level, users can modify it by increasing the 'max_packet_size' configuration option for the service.
+For the built-in trpc and http protocols in the framework, the maximum length of request packets is limited to 10MB.
+This limitation is at the service level, users can modify it by increasing the `max_packet_size` configuration option for the service.
 The procedure is as follows:

 ```yaml
 server: